CartoDB/documentation/app/content/analytics-toolbox-snowflake/sql-reference/data.md

 * `input_query`: `VARCHAR` query to be enriched.
 A qualified table name can be given as well.
 * `input_geography_column`: `VARCHAR` name of the GEOGRAPHY column in the query containing the points to be enriched.
 * `data_query`: `VARCHAR` query that contains both a geography column and the columns with the data that will be used to enrich the points provided in the input query.
+All rows in the table must contain the same kind of geometry (points/lines/polygons) in the geography column.
 * `data_geography_column`: `VARCHAR` name of the GEOGRAPHY column provided in the `data_query`.
 * `variables`: `ARRAY` with the columns that will be used to enrich the input polygons and their corresponding aggregation method (`SUM`, `AVG`, `MAX`, `MIN`, `COUNT`).
 Each element in this array should be an `OBJECT` with fields `column` and `aggregation`.
 * `output`: `ARRAY` of `VARCHAR` containing the name of an output table to store the results and optionally an SQL clause that can be used to partition it, e.g. `'CLUSTER BY number'`.
 When the output table is the same than then input, the input table will be enriched in place.